Ryin

 Of course.

-She stared at his name on her call list for a few seconds before it faded away, and all that was left was her pitiful face staring back at her through the reflection of her dark phone screen.
-Her fingers shook too hard to type, so she tapped the call symbol by Zoie’s name.
+She stared at his name on her call list for a few seconds before it disappeared, leaving her own reflection staring back from the dark screen.
+Her fingers shook too hard to type, so she tapped the call symbol beside Zoie’s name.

 It rang once.